 Groundwater is the main source of drinking water in rural areas and in key cities like Juba.
-Boreholes and wells provide an estimated 65 percent of the total water supply.
-The Ministry of Water Resources and Irrigation, which tracks boreholes, hand-dug wells, and freshwater springs, estimates that 30-50 percent of known water points are non-operational.

-While there is significant groundwater potential, more analysis is needed to understand localized groundwater exploitation risks.
-Groundwater exploitation is not well managed or regulated by water management entities and there is limited information on abstraction rates and changes in water tables.
-Communities are generally responsible for their own wells but non-governmental organizations have also played a significant role in borehole drilling and providing access to groundwater in certain areas of the country.
+Boreholes and wells provide an estimated 65 percent of the total water supply.5 The Ministry of Water Resources and Irrigation, which tracks boreholes, hand-dug wells, and freshwater springs,25 estimates that 30-50 percent of known water points are non-operational.5 groundwater exploitation risks.
+Groundwater exploitation is not well managed or regulated by water management entities26 and there is limited information on abstraction rates and changes in water tables.13 Communities are generally responsible for their own wells but non-governmental organizations have also played a significant role in borehole drilling and providing access to groundwater in certain areas of the country.^{27,28}